-There are two kinds of bars on St. Patrick’s Day: the places that throw a leprechaun on the door and pour green beer for the day, and the real pubs that celebrate with live music, dancing, and traditional Irish food and drink.
-We’ll celebrate at the latter on Sunday—see a full lineup below.
+There are two kinds of bars on St. Patrick’s Day: places that throw a leprechaun on the door, and real Irish pubs that celebrate with live music, dancing, and traditional food and drink.
+We’ll celebrate at the latter—see a full lineup below.

 4 F St., NW

 The Coleman family-owned institution is celebrating 48 years in business on Capitol Hill.
 Patrons can drop by for an all-day party with live music, Irish dancing, full lunch and dinner menus (we have our eye on the corned beef and cabbage or shepherd’s pie), and Guinness at indoor and covered outdoor bars.

 Kelly’s Irish Times